Leadwerks/Documentation/scriptsandflowgraph.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/doorscript1.jpg?raw=true)

-We can see in the "Back" and "Top" viewports that the door is 192 cm wide.
+We can see in the _Back_ and _Top_ viewports that the door is 192 cm wide.
 Therefore, we just need to change the X component of the SlidingDoor Movement property to 192, and it should open all the way.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/doorscript2.png?raw=true)